zehrakanberoglu/DSA210-Term-Project/README.md

 ![image](https://github.com/zehrakanberoglu/DSA210-Term-Project/blob/9c2b0cd188a49b577bec4029785191a0ef42bc0c/bargraph.png)

 3) CORRELATION MATRIX HEATMAP: This heatmap shows the strength of linear relationships between all pairs of numerical variables using correlation coefficients.
 The most notable finding here is a strong positive correlation between Study Time and Phone Distractions.
 This might initially seem counterintuitive, but it could be that the more time you spend studying, the more chances there are to get distracted.
-A moderate positive correlation is seen between Weekly Exam Count and Study Time, suggesting that exam pressure increases your study effort.
+A moderate positive correlation is seen between Weekly Exam Count and Study Time, which supports the hypothesis 3, suggesting that weekly exam number increases your study effort.
 Phone Time itself does not have strong correlations with the study-related variables, reinforcing earlier findings.

 ![image](https://github.com/zehrakanberoglu/DSA210-Term-Project/blob/a7507574802a10a0231eefd05bc337d642260aae/heatmap.png)